Fresno vs Habanero: Mild Red vs Searing Fruit

 Habanero

 Starting habaneros from seed requires patience.
-Germination takes 10–21 days at soil temperatures of 80–85°F — a heat mat is not optional, it's essential.
+Germination takes 10–21 days at soil temperatures of 80–85°F - a heat mat is essential, not optional.

-Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are frost-intolerant and will stall in cold soil.
+Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are more temperature-sensitive than jalapeños and won't set fruit reliably if temperatures dip unexpectedly.

 Clarence Brown Hamlin introduced the Fresno pepper in 1952, breeding it specifically for commercial cultivation in California's Central Valley.
 Fresno County's hot summers and fertile soils made it ideal for pepper farming, and the variety spread quickly through California markets before reaching national distribution.
-Unlike many peppers with centuries of Indigenous cultivation behind them, the Fresno is a mid-20th century American creation — deliberately bred, not discovered.

 The habanero's origins trace to the Yucatan Peninsula of Mexico, where it has been cultivated for centuries.
 Archaeological evidence suggests C. chinense peppers were consumed in the Amazon basin as far back as 8,500 years ago, though the habanero as a distinct cultivar is more closely tied to Mesoamerican and Caribbean agricultural traditions.